noc-mars/aurora_dataset_sample/README.md

 The samples is chosen to provide some representative examples of the type and quality of all the data collected.

 ### Dependencies
-Some of the files in this repository are relatively big.
+Some of the files in this repository are relatively large and we use the open source Git extension for versioning large files.

-Please install `lfs` running: `git lsf install` to pull them.
+Please install [`lfs`](https://git-lfs.github.com/) running `git lsf install` before pulling the repository.